Wojciech-Stanicki/To_Do_List_with_CLI/README.md

 # TaskManager_CLI

 This programme is being created as part of my Java training.
 It is To-Do-List type of application with Command Line Interface.
 It will:
-* read .csv file with tasks save new tasks,
+* read .csv file with tasks,
+* save new tasks,
 * delete task that have already been done,
 * and even have colorful text to please user's eyes. 😯